Keyple plugins for proprietary smart card readers

 The Keyple project already hosts several plugins for interfacing with “standard” smartcard reader solutions (PC/SC, Android NFC / OMAPI), or for emulating readers.

-• For some of these plugins, the native libraries of the reader solutions are public, in this case, the plugin can be compiled autonomously.
+• When the native library of a reader solution is publicly available, the plugin can be compiled autonomously.

-The 5th plugin enables a Calypso legacy HSM to be interfaced on a Linux server equipped with a Spirtech HSM.
+• The Legacy HSM plugin enables a Calypso legacy HSM to be interfaced on a Linux server equipped with a Spirtech HSM.

 NameSupported DeviceNative reader library accessibilityInterfaceOSLanguage